Beware of unmarked spoilers!

 - My God, What Have I Done?: She screwed up and caused an accident where a falling moonrock gravely injured her boyfriend Brian Chung.

 - Shock and Awe: She can get the typhon ability to summon balls of electricity to damage enemies and knock out machines.
+This allows her to bypass typhon gates innately.

 - Sole Survivor: With the Uncertain Doom of Riley Yu an exception, she's the only Mooncrash PC without a canonical death.
 Given that she is tied with the shuttle, she might have made it off the moon.